pin-people/event_people/README.md

 - `fail:` should be called when an error ocurred processing the event and the message should be requeued;
 - `reject:` should be called whenever a message should be discarded without being processed.

-Given you want to consume a single event inside your project you can use the `eventPeople.Listener.on` method.
+Given you want to consume a single event inside your project you can use the `Listener.on` method.
 It consumes a single event, given there are events available to be consumed with the given name pattern.

 #### Multiple events routing